LLNL/scr/doc/rst/users/overview.rst

 Computationally, :code:`XOR` is more expensive than :code:`Partner`, but it requires less storage space.
-Whereas :code:`Partner` must store two full checkpoint files, :code:`XOR` stores one full checkpoint file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a checkpoint file for a set of size N.
+Whereas :code:`Partner` must store at least two full checkpoint files, :code:`XOR` stores one full checkpoint file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a checkpoint file for a set of size N.
 Similarly, :code:`RS` is computationally more expensive than :code:`XOR`,